greyfox33/greyfox-jekyll/_posts/2016-11-01-first-blog-post.md

 While that is all well and good in the private sector, the public sector cannot meet the prerequisites for a move to microservices

-1. Does your team have experts in REST and API-design to build the new contracts?
++ Does your team have experts in REST and API-design to build the new service contracts?
-2. Does your team have folks who really understand how transactions will be performed in a potential move?
++ Does your team have folks who really understand how transactions will be performed in a potential move to microservices?

 And the real butt-kicker

-3. Does your team already do continuous integration and deployment of their monolithic app?
++ Does your team already do continuous integration and deployment of their monolithic app?

-Explore the technologies, but if I’m Joe Public-Sector development manager, I need to work on question #3 first.
+Explore the technologies, but if I’m Joe Public-Sector development manager, I need to work on the continuous integration question first.
 If I can take my huge data model app and nail doing continuous integration and deployment to a cloud environment, scaling things up and down, I can claim I’m microservice enabled!
 I just happen to have one really big microservice!